sauercrowd/http-perf/README.md

 ## Usage

-Currently measures for an amount of time (e.g. default 60s), should measure a count of measurements in the future, too.
+Currently measures for an amount of time (e.g. default 60s) or for a specific count of requests.
 Creates a Graph, outputs the avg ms per request and the amount of requests made.

 ```